Guide

 Set aside funds for emergencies by:

-- Creating a contingency fund: Allocate 5-10% of your budget for unexpected costs
+• creating a contingency fund: allocate 5–10% of your budget for unexpected costs

-- Purchasing business insurance: Cover major risks like equipment failure or liability claims
+• purchasing business insurance: cover major risks like equipment failure or liability claims

-- Building cash reserves: Maintain 3-6 months of operating expenses in reserve.
-This is a critical step, as recent analysis shows that increased cash holdings are concentrated in just 10 percent of firms, suggesting many businesses may lack sufficient reserves.
+Recent analysis shows that increased cash holdings are concentrated in just 10 percent of firms, suggesting many businesses may lack sufficient reserves.

 Take control of your business costs